 Fast Regional Trains

-Some trains which travel to destinations away from London also serve outer London stations, making very few (if any) stops in the inner suburbs.
+Some trains which travel to destinations away from London also serve major outer London stations, making just a few (if any) stops in the inner suburbs.
 Depending on the route served these journeys may take 15 - 30 minutes and the trains often include 1st class seating and free toilets.
 In the list below the London terminal station and name of the train operator are in brackets.

-Two stations just outside of London which are also served by longer distance trains that travel ‘fast’ within London.
+There are also two stations just outside of the London local government area (but still part of London as defined by 'built up area') which are also served by longer distance trains that often travel ‘fast’ within London.

 If you want some luxury without going on a long journey then use the Heathrow Express (HeX) between Heathrow Airport and Paddington station.
 1st class is especially nice, with comfortable chairs, folding tables, coat rails and more.
 Note that the HeX charges special fares, so make sure you know what you are paying before travelling.
 Being a premium service that is aimed at airline passengers they do not want to have their trains swamped by commuters and therefore do NOT accept any ordinary London tickets - no Travelcards, no Oyster cards.
 If you have a BritRail, Eurail Pass or All Line Rover then you should also check before travelling.